sveltejs/kit/README.md

 You may need to install some dependencies first, e.g. with `npx playwright install-deps` (which only works on Ubuntu).

-To test Vite locally, add the below code into the root `package.json` and run `pnpm install` to link the local Vite package.
+### Working on Vite and other dependencies

+If you would like to test local changes to Vite or another dependency, you can build it and then use [`pnpm.overrides`](https://pnpm.io/package_json#pnpmoverrides).
+Please note that `pnpm.overrides` must be specified in the root `package.json` and you must first list the package as a dependency in the root `package.json`:

 ```jsonc
 {